 The 2019 PBA season has brought upon a lot of exciting changes.
 The most notable: television coverage on Fox Sports.
-The PBA and Fox Sports introduced Specto SideTrack technology to their broadcast.
-A game changer in the world of televised bowling.
+The PBA and Fox Sports introduced Specto SideTrack technology to their broadcast—a game changer in the world of televised bowling.

 So, is this information only accessible to professional bowlers on TV?
-The answer: No.
+The answer: no.

-We headed to Storm’s facility in Brigham City Utah to catch up with Gold Coach and Vice President of North American Sales Hank Boomershine.
+We headed to Storm’s facility in Brigham City, Utah, to catch up with Gold Coach and Vice President of North American Sales Hank Boomershine.

-Boomershine will teach you how to gather the same information you see on TV, with a smartphone or tablet, a coaching app, and some graphs and charts.
+Boomershine will teach you how to gather the same information you see on TV with a smartphone or tablet, a coaching app, and some graphs and charts.

 Variables occur when speed is generated down lane, like the amount of time the ball is in oil or friction.
-Which means the numbers can fluctuate, becoming misleading.
+This means the numbers can fluctuate, becoming misleading.
 When you record ball speed off the hand, it eliminates variables and gives you a true count every time.

 Open up your stopwatch and start the timer when the ball leaves the bowler’s hand.
-When it crosses the arrows stop the stopwatch.
+When it crosses the arrows, stop the stopwatch.

 Next, reference your findings to the chart below to equate your ball speed.